egorborisov/mlflow_example/README.md

 ## Prepare env

-You will need `Python 3.10.11` and `conda` installed on your machine firts.
-Then run the folllowing commands in you terminal.
-This script sets up the conda environment and converts `modeling.py` back to a Jupyter notebook (`modeling.ipynb`) using jupytext.
+You will need `conda` installed on your machine first.
+Then run the following commands in you terminal.
+This script sets up the conda environment from `conda.yaml`, activate it and convert `modeling.py` back to a Jupyter notebook (`modeling.ipynb`) using jupytext.

 ```shell
 conda env create -f conda.yaml